Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Subscalability

-As noted earlier, the iid case has received particular attention in previous works, under the stronger requirement that the stochastic dominance relation holds for all weights $\theta_1, ..., \theta_n \geq 0$ with $\sum_{i=1}^n \theta_i = 1$. \citet{ibragimov2005new} established this result for one-sided stable distributions with infinite mean. \citet{chen2025unexpected} later proved it for super-Pareto risks, while \citet{chen2024stochastic} extended it to the so-called $\mathcal{H}$-family.
-Lastly, \citet{muller2024some} and \citet{arab2024convex} showed it for super-Cauchy and InvSub risks, respectively.\\ \\ To date, the super-Cauchy and InvSub families represent the largest known explicit classes for which the stochastic dominance relation holds uniformly across all admissible weight vectors.
-The two classes overlap but are not nested, as illustrated by examples in Section 4 of \citep{muller2024some}.
-A super-Cauchy risk is a random variable that can be written as $c(Y)$, where $Y$, where $Y$ is a standard Cauchy, with survival function $\overline{F}(x) = \frac{1}{2} - \frac{1}{\pi} \arctan(x)$, $x \in \mathbb{R}$, and $c$ is a convex function.
-Importantly, $c$ is not required to be increasing, anchored at zero, or even positive.
-As a result, the class includes random variables with support beyond the positive reals \lightemdash such as the Cauchy distribution itself.\\ \\ Regarding the InvSub class, a preliminary comparison suggests that, as currently defined, it does not strictly contain the completely subscalable risks, though it could with a slight generalization of the definition.
-However, some clarification is needed, as \citet{arab2024convex} present two distinct formulations of the InvSub class that are not equivalent, leaving the precise scope of the class somewhat ambiguous at this stage.
+for any increasing convex function $f$. \end{lemma} As already mentioned, the iid case received particular attention in earlier work, under the stronger requirement that the stochastic dominance relation holds for all admissible weight vectors.
+Following \citet[Definition~2.1]{muller2024some}, let $\mathcal D^{-}$ denote the class of survival functions $\overline{F}$ such that

+whenever $X_1,\dots,X_n$ are iid copies of $X\sim \overline{F}$.
+With this notation, the goal in the above line of work is to identify explicit subclasses of $\mathcal D^{-}$.\\ \\ Early contributions include \citep{ibragimov2005new} for one-sided stable laws with infinite mean and \citep{chen2025unexpected} for super-Pareto risks, with further extensions to the $\mathcal H$-family in \citep{chen2024stochastic}.
+More recently, \citet{muller2024some} identified the super-Cauchy class, and \citet{arab2024convex} introduced the InvSub family, as additional explicit subclasses of $\mathcal D^{-}$.
+In the formulation of \citet{arab2024convex}, InvSub is defined under the condition \(F(0)=0\), so distributions with an atom at \(0\) are excluded.
+This restriction is removed in \citep{chen2025stochastic}, where the corresponding extension is denoted by $\mathcal H^*$.
+To maintain continuity with the InvSub terminology, we refer to this class as $\mathrm{InvSub}^*$.\\ \\ To date, the super-Cauchy and $\mathrm{InvSub}^*$ families are the largest explicit subclasses of $\mathcal D^{-}$ currently available.
+The two classes overlap but are not nested, as illustrated by examples in \citep[Section~4]{muller2024some} and \citep[Section~4.3]{arab2024convex}.
+A super-Cauchy risk is a random variable that can be written as $\varphi(Y)$, where $Y$ is standard Cauchy and $\varphi$ is convex.
+Importantly, $\varphi$ is not required to be increasing, anchored at zero, or even positive.
+As a result, the family includes random variables with support beyond the positive reals, such as the Cauchy distribution itself.
+On the other hand, the $\mathrm{InvSub}^*$ class can be expressed as the set of survival functions $\overline{F}$ with $\overline F(x)=1$ for $x<0$ such that